 The information required by this Item 10 will be included under the captions "Proposal One - Election of Directors" and "Corporate Governance" in our Proxy Statement for our 2020 annual meeting of shareholders ("Proxy Statement") to be filed within 120 days after our most recent fiscal year-end.
 Any information concerning the compliance of our officers, directors and 10 percent shareholders with Section 16(a) of the Securities Exchange Act of 1934 is incorporated by reference to the information to be contained in the Proxy Statement under the caption "Delinquent Section 16(a) Reports."
-The information regarding Audit Committee members and "Audit Committee Financial Experts" is incorporated by reference to the information regarding our Code of Conduct is incorporated by reference to the information regarding our Code of Conduct is incorporated by reference to the information to be contained in the Proxy Statement under the heading "Corporate Governance - Code of Conduct."
+The information regarding Audit Committee members and "Audit Committee Financial Experts" is incorporated by reference to the information to be contained in the Proxy Statement under the caption "Corporate Governance-Committees of the Board of Directors."
+The information regarding our Code of Conduct is incorporated by reference to the information to be contained in the Proxy Statement under the heading "Corporate Governance-Code of Conduct."